MillionConcepts/quickseries/README.md

   Specifically, functions with singularities, discontinuities, or infinite / undefined values at `point` or within `bounds` may produce undesirable behavior.
-Note that you are more likely to get a good result in these situations by using an orthonormal basis rather than simple power expansion.
+Note that you are more likely to get a good result in these situations by using an orthogonal basis rather than simple power expansion.
   Bad behaviors may differ:
   * `quickseries` will usually fail on functions that are infinite/undefined at `point`, like `quickseries("ln(x)", point=-1)`.